 The Basic and Advanced Features to Include in SCM Software

-Supply chain itself is a quite extensive network which involves many participants and spans the set of stages and aspects that form the path from the supplier to the customer.
-Accordingly, supply chain software comprises the range of tools that enable business processes, execution value chain transactions and management supplier relationships control.
+Supply chain itself is a quite extensive network that involves many participants and spans the set of stages and aspects that form the path from the supplier to the customer.
+Accordingly, supply chain software comprises the range of tools that enable business processes, execution value chain transactions, and management supplier relationship control.
 While functionality in these systems varies significantly, there are some features that are common to most of them.

 #1 Inventory Management

 Needless to say, an effective and seamless supply chain requires organized inventory.
 All materials, supplies, goods, and additional parts need to be stored properly, in the proper number, and at the proper time.
 Inventory management tools help to optimize inventory levels to minimize storage costs and prevent companies from shortage, excess, and waste.
 This tool also displays where the inventory is in real-time thus allowing to make decisions based on up-to-the-minute information.